hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 Answer `yes` to the prompt to confirm you want to create Azure resources.

-The public IP address will be different, but the output should be similar to:
+The output should be similar to:

 ```output
 Apply complete!
 Resources: 16 added, 0 changed, 0 destroyed.